Permanent residence UK

 • Council tax letters

-• Letter from employer on company headed paper
+• Letter from employer on company-headed paper

-Registering your non-EU family members in the UK
+Registering your Non-EU Family Members in the UK

 If you’re a citizen of a non-EU country and would like to settle permanently in the UK, you may apply for permanent residence.
-This is a UK permit for non EU nationals who can apply for permanent residence in the UK.
+This is a UK permit for non-EU nationals who can apply for permanent residence in the UK.

-Settling as a family member of a UK Citizen
+Settling as a Family Member of a UK Citizen

-This is one of the most common pathways to UK residency and you can apply if your partner is a UK citizen or settled in the UK.
+This is one of the most common pathways to UK residency, and you can apply if your partner is a UK citizen or settled in the UK.

-Eligibility for settlement
+Eligibility for Settlement

-If you are on any of the above visas, you need to have lived the UK for 2 years, 5 years and 10 years, respectively.
-Once you meet the time spent in the country criteria, you are ready to submit an application, on the condition you meet the other criteria below:
+As the partner of a British citizen, you can have a family visa, as a partner or spouse, as a pathway to settlement.
+Once you meet the time spent in the country criteria, you are ready to submit an application on the condition you meet the other criteria below:

 Marriage

-Your current visa should be in the partner category, so you must either be married to your British partner or be in a civil partnership or in a subsisting relationship though not married.
+Your current visa should be in the partner category, so you must either be married to your British partner or be in a civil partnership or a subsisting relationship though not married.

 Living together